 There are times though when I wish we had more flexibility.
 Take the holidays, for instance.
-Apparently Filipinos and Mexicans have no regard for children’s bedtimes because both my husband and I have grown up celebrating Christmas Eve rather than Christmas Day.
-For as long as I could remember, I stayed up until midnight and then some, along with every other kid and adult.
-Everyone in my family continues this tradition… except me.
-For the past two holidays, we skipped the midnight celebration and instead opted to join them the following day (a.k.a. the B-list festivities of leftover food and groggy attendance).
+Both my husband and I have grown up celebrating Christmas Eve rather than Christmas Day, forgoing an early bedtime in lieu of staying up until midnight and then some.
+Every kid in my extended family continues this tradition… except mine.
+For the past two years, we skipped this holiday tradition and instead opted to join them the following day (a.k.a. the B-list festivities of leftover food and groggy attendance).

 Having a regular bedtime routine helps keep our toddler’s temper at bay, so I only half-mind that we miss out on evening events.
 He seems to thrive with consistency and appreciates that he knows what to expect and when.

 What time do your kids go to bed?
-Do you have any plans for Fourth of July fireworks?
 Do you have a set bedtime every night, or are you more flexible with when your kids turn in for the night?
 If you have a set schedule, when have you made exceptions to bedtime?